Topological insulators and K-theory: Topological index

 If we exponentiate both sides, we obtain

-where we put in a $2 \pi i$ by hand on the right hand side since it is the result of an effective field theory.
+where we put in a factor $2 \pi i$ on the right hand side since it is the result of an effective field theory.
 In other words, the product of Pfaffians over the fixed points gives an exponentiated version of the topological $\mathbb{Z}_2$ invariant, denoted by $\nu$,

 As a consequence, the exponentiated topological $\mathbb{Z}_2$ invariant is an element in the multiplicative group $\mathbb{Z}_2$, i.e., $\nu \in (\mathbb{Z}_2, \times)$.